An Introduction To Logo Formats

 Primarily for website use, limited scalability (size reduction only.)

 The second logo format is a pixel, bitmap or ‘raster’ version – one that you’re probably more familiar with.
 It is the default format of practically every image on the web, as well as the format used in your own digital images those taken by your camera.
-A pixel based image is made up from a grid of varying colored pixels that when viewed from a distance form the overall image details.
+A pixel based image is made up from a grid of different colored squares that when viewed from a distance form the image details.
 Here’s what that translates to in terms of a logo:

 Pixel based images can be black & white bitmaps, CMYK logos or feature RGB color palettes.
 Pixel based images are resolution dependent and must be prepared specifically for the usage planned.
-A 72 dpi (dots or pixels per inch) pixel based image can be used in electronic media (web) while a 266 (or higher) dpi image is required for print.
-Due to the number of colors required to create images (even logos that appear to be spot color) most pixel based images will require four color process printing, rather than the much more economical (and accurate) spot color printing.
+A 72 ppi (dots or pixels per inch) pixel based image can be used in electronic media (web) while a 266 (or higher) dpi image is required for print.
+Due to the number of colors required to create images (even logos that appear to be spot color) most pixel based images will require four color process printing, rather than the more accurate spot color printing.
 You can identify pixel based formats by the extensions:

 .GIF .JPG, .TIF, .PNG and .PS (Adobe Photoshop).
 In order to maintain consistency in the use of your logo, these images should be created directly from the vector version of your logo.